May 27, 2026

 Last Sunday millions of Christians in the world celebrated Pentecost.
 Growing up I associated Pentecost with "power."
 Lately I've been wondering "power for what"?
 What would having more power look like for me in my context?

-However, I saw the power of Pentecost from a relational perspective this year.
-It started through the analogy of a balloon.
-I really appreciated Rev. Ann's analogy of the Holy Spirit during her children's talk.
-She used a diflated balloon to show that humans without the "breathe of the Spirit" stay small, but when Jesus breathes His Spirit into us we become who we were meant to be and take off.
-My daughter said: "and you play keepy upy" (the game to keep the balloon up in the air).
-I then expanded that beautiful imagery to becoming a hot-air balloon.
-The Holy Spirit, within us, enables and elevates us to higher places.
-We are activated, moved and able to see things from higher perspectives.
+This year, however, I began to see the power of Pentecost from a relational perspective.
+It began through the analogy of a balloon.
+I deeply appreciated Rev. Ann’s illustration of the Holy Spirit during her children’s talk.
+She used a deflated balloon to show that human beings, without the “breath of the Spirit,” remain small, but when Jesus breathes His Spirit into us (as he did on his disciples and as God did on Adam), we become who we were meant to be and begin to rise.
+My daughter added, “And then you play keepy uppy,” the game of keeping the balloon in the air.

 Shavuot and Pentecost are deeply connected historically, spiritually, and symbolically.
 In fact, the Christian Pentecost happened during the Jewish feast of Shavuot.
 With AI's help here is a summary of the main connections: